VaLeXaR/wp-multilang/readme.txt

     }
 }
 `

 Where:
 `admin_screen_id` - admin screen id.
 `attribute` - attribute what need to translate.
-Available `text` - for translate text node, `value` - for translate form values.
-Or other tag attribute, like `title`, `alt`.
+Available 'text' - for translate text node, 'value' - for translate form values.
+Or other tag attribute, like 'title', 'alt'.
 `selector` - javascript selector for search needed tag.
 Each selector is a new array item.

 For set translation uses the syntax:

 `[:en]Donec vitae orci sed dolor[:de]Cras risus ipsum faucibus ut`

-Supports translating from syntax qTranslate, qTranslate-X, WPGlobus, etc.
+Supports translating from syntax qTranslate, qTranslate-X, WPGlobus etc.

 Compatible with REST-API.
 Supports transfer the required translation through option `lang` in the GET request to REST.